frederikheld/treecam/tools/ftp-transfer/README.md

 So all you have to do is build the container and then run it with the necessary environment vars passed into it.

+You can configure the time and frequency of the cron execution in the file `cronjobs`.

 Please note that with the Docker setup, the `ARCHIVE_DIR` will not be passed as an env variable but be mounted as a bind mount from the local file system to the container's `/out` directory.

 ```sh